david-xhk/binary_tree/docs/readme.rst

     tree_string = "1,2,3,4,,5,6"
     root = Node.from_string(tree_string)

-Take note that this method will generate a binary tree structure in level-order.
+Take note that this method will generate a binary tree structure in `level-order`.

 Another way to construct a binary tree is through retrosynthesis from its in-order and pre-order traversals.
 If you happen to have only this information, you can regenerate the original tree structure using :func:`~binary_tree.Node.from_in_pre_orders`. ::